• Art magazine

 The placement of a carpet can change the entire character of a room.
 Here simple tips to get the best out of your carpet:

-- Place the carpet of excessive pieces of furniture to anchor the room.
+• Place the rug under significant pieces of furniture to anchor the room.

 Integration of carpets with interior design styles